 The highways leading to the south coast, Snaefellsnes peninsula, and the Golden Circle are relatively easy to traverse.
 In April, you should also be able to travel up north to places such as Akureyri, Husavik, or Myvatn.

-However, since there’s always a chance of snow in April, we recommend four-wheel drive when driving on the Icelandic roads.
+However, since there’s always a chance of snow in April, we recommend a four-wheel drive vehicle when driving on Icelandic roads.

 Recommended April Itineraries

 In April, the perks of being in Iceland are seeing the northern lights, visiting glaciers, and catching a glimpse of wildlife.